 Nearly 4,000 people attended a sampan rally on the Perfumed River in Hue on Saturday (10 February).

-Nearly 4,000 people attended a sampan rally on the Perfumed River in Hue on Saturday (10 February).
+Background: Nearly 4,000 people attended a sampan rally on the Perfumed River in Hue on Saturday (10 February).
 The rally was organised by the Government against the Viet Cong, with special emphasis on the guerrillas' 'slowness' correspond to the cease-fire.

 The sampan protesters heard speeches attacking Viet Cong and North Vietnamese leaders, effigies were burnt of madame binh, the Viet Cong spokesman at the Paris Peace Talks, General Giap and the late President Ho Chi Minh of North Vietnam.
 The boats then dispersed -- because Saturday was a working day.